jtablesaw/tablesaw/README.md

 Tablesaw is a high-performance, in-memory data table, plus tools for data manipulation and a column-oriented storage format.
 In Java.

-__With Tablesaw, you can import, sort, transform, filter, and summarize tables with hundreds of millions of rows on a laptop.__
-Tablesaw uses tricks from high-frequency trading apps (e.g. primitive collections) and data warehouses (e.g. compressed, column-oriented storage and data structures), to maximize what you can do in a single VM.
+With Tablesaw, you can import, sort, transform, filter, and summarize tables with hundreds of millions of rows on a laptop.
+It uses tricks from high-frequency trading apps (e.g. primitive collections) and data warehouses (e.g. compressed, column-oriented storage and data structures) to maximize what you can do in one VM.

-The goal is to make all but the biggest data wrangling jobs approachable without distributed computing (HDFS, Hadoop, etc.).
+The goal is to make large data wrangling jobs possible without distributed computing (HDFS, Hadoop, Spark, etc.).
 Analysis is more productive with less engineering overhead and shorter iteration cycles.
-A fluent API lets developers express operations in a concise and readable fashion.
+A fluent API lets you express operations in a concise and readable fashion.

 Tablesaw provides general-purpose analytic support, with rich functionality for working with time-series, including specialized column types for dates, times, and timestamps.